kulikov0/headless-client/README.md

   Chromium source.
 The code branch that produces it is confirmed.
 The Windows spelling is not.

-### TLS

-- No TLS session cache is set, so every connection performs a full handshake.
-  Chrome produces a second JA4 per host for resumed connections, with one additional extension, `pre_shared_key`.
-This library never produces that variant.

 ### WebRTC

 - The SDP has pion's shape.
 The CNAME is derived from the stream ID, where